Worst-case Delay Analysis of Time-Sensitive Networks with Deficit Round-Robin: Detailed Background on PLP

 \section{Detailed Background on PLP \cite{plp}}

 Here we present more background on PLP of \cite{plp}, using our notations, which enables a reader to implement what we use in the paper.
 Specifically, we summarize linear programs used by PLP.
 For the rest of the section, a reader is invited to recall the definitions of Section~\ref{sec:2imp}.
 Readers who know reference \cite{plp} can map our notations to those of \cite{plp} and vice-versa as follows: For time variables, map $\mathbf{t}_{(j,k)}$ of \cite{plp} to $\tvar{v}{k}$ by mapping $j$ to $v$.
 For process variables, map $\mathbf{F}^j_i\mathbf{t}_{(j',k)}$ of \cite{plp} to $\fvar{v}{f}{v'}{k}$ by mapping $j$ to $v$, $i$ to $f$, and $j'$ to $v'$.

-Note that linear programs of \cite{plp} contain some constraints obtained from the delay bound obtained using Single Flow Analysis (SFA) \cite{bouillard_deterministic_2018}.
+Note that linear programs of \cite{plp} contains some constraints obtained from the Single Flow Analysis (SFA) delay bounds \cite{bouillard_deterministic_2018}.
 However, in practice, such constraints have no or negligible effects as SFA bounds are often dominated by those of TFA.
 Hence, in this paper, we do not use SFA constraints.

-\subsection{$\plpd_{f, c}$: A PLP That Computes an End-to-end Delay Bound for a Single Flow}
+\subsection{$\plpd_{f, c}$: For an End-to-end Delay Bound of a Flow}

-Here we summarize linear programs used by PLP, and more details can be found in \cite[Section 4]{plp}.
+We summarize linear programs used by PLP (see \cite[Section 4]{plp} for more details).
 The goal of $\plpd_{f, c}( \beta_c, d_c,\zcutc)$ is to find a valid end-to-end delay bound for a flow of interest $f$ that belongs to a class $c$.
 We assume a sub-tree of the cut network where the root is the sink server of the flow of interest $f$ (i.e., the last server is traversed by flow $f$).
 Recall that we add an artificial node, node $v_0$, that is the successor of the root.
 We call $\cV_c^f$ the set of output ports in this sub-tree.
-We assume that the burstiness of flows at cuts are given, i.e., $\zcutc$.
+We assume that the burstiness of flows at cuts is given, i.e., $\zcutc$.
 Also, for each node $v$, a convex, piece-wise linear service curve (i.e., $\beta_c$) and a per-node delay bounds (i.e., $d_c$) are provided.